 19. LOGO DISPLAY AND TELEVISION COVERAGE: Contestants and coaches are encouraged to wear their own team shirts or jerseys during all Central Texas High School Tournament Trail events.
 Tournament officials reserve the right, in their sole discretion, to prohibit any contestant or coach’s shirt or jersey found to be offensive.
 All decisions are at the sole discretion of the Central Texas High School Tournament Trail Officials.

 20. ALCOHOL AND TOBACCO: During all days of competition any and all alcohol and tobacco logos are prohibited and may not be worn or displayed.
-Contestants may not smoke or use tobacco products during tournament hours, including weigh-in, at any event.
+Contestants may not smoke, use tobacco products or alcohol during tournament hours, including weigh-in, at any CHTSTT event.

 21. TRUTH VERIFICATION TEST: Each contestant and coach agrees to submit, by signature on the tournament entry form, to a polygraph or voice stress analysis examination and to abide by its conclusion.
 Failure to pass an examination will result in disqualification from the tournament.
 Truth verification tests will be used at the sole discretion of tournament officials, and the determination of the meaning of the results will be made solely by tournament officials.

-22. INSURANCE / LIABILITY: Insurance with coverage in reasonable amounts is required on all boats used in High School Fishing tournaments.
+22. INSURANCE: Liability insurance with coverage in a reasonable amounts is required on all boats used in Central Texas High School Tournament Trail fishing tournaments.
 Proof of insurance must be with the boat being used and must cover all passengers in the boat.
 Random checks may be conducted at any CTHSTT event.